osrg/libsai/doc/Building.md

     allow br2
     ```

+6. Create bridges on the host OS.
+Note that they must be re-created after the host OS is rebooted.

+    ```
+    host-OS$ sudo apt-get install bridge-utils
+    host-OS$ sudo brctl addbr br0
+    host-OS$ sudo brctl addbr br1
+    host-OS$ sudo brctl addbr br2
+    ```

-6. Boot the switch VM with user mode network enabled, clone this repository and make it.
+7. Boot the switch VM with user mode network enabled, clone this repository and make it.

     ```
     host-OS $ qemu-system-x86-64 [image of switch VM] -net nic -net user